vmware/terraform-provider-tanzu-mission-control/docs/data-sources/akscluster.md

 ## Provisioning an AKS Cluster

-To use the **Tanzu Mission Control** for creating a new cluster, you must first connect your Microsoft Azure account to Tanzu Mission Control.
+To use the **Tanzu Mission Control** for creating a new cluster, you must first log into Azure and set up an Azure AKS credential that allows VMware Tanzu Mission Control to connect to your Azure subscription and manage resources in your Azure account.

 You must also have the appropriate permissions in Tanzu Mission Control:

 - To provision a cluster, you must have `cluster.admin` permissions.
-- You must also have `clustergroup.edit` permissions on the cluster group in which you want to put the new cluster.

 [aws-account]: https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-E4627693-7D1A-4914-A9DF-61E49F97FECC.html